drduh/YubiKey-Guide/README.md

 #### Remote host configuration

-You may have to add the following to the shell rc file (on Linux, this is only required on the laptop/workstation where the YubiKey is plugged in, and **NOT** on the remote host server that you connect to; in fact at least on some Linux distributions, changing SSH_AUTH_SOCK on the server breaks agent forwarding):
+You may have to add the following to the shell rc file:  _(On Linux, this is only required on the laptop/workstation where the YubiKey is plugged in, and **NOT** on the remote host server that you connect to; in fact at least on some Linux distributions, changing SSH_AUTH_SOCK on the server breaks agent forwarding.)_

 ```
 export SSH_AUTH_SOCK=$(gpgconf --list-dirs agent-ssh-socket)